Dheatly23/jigshufffle/README.md

 ## License

-This library is licensed with GNU Lesser General Public License version 3.
+This library is licensed with GNU General Public License version 3.